Employment & Work Incentives

 SSI/SSDI overpayments may cause undue hardship for beneficiaries who are experiencing or at-risk for homelessness.
 This article provides tips for avoiding overpayments and steps to follow in the overpayment appeal/waiver process.

-Welcome to the pilot!
-This page contains documents and information related to the CABHI: SOAR and IPS Learning Community and Pilot, which began in May 2016 and concluded in May 2017.
+This page contains documents and information related to the CABHI: SOAR and IPS Learning Community and Pilot, which was held from 2016-2017.

 The SOAR TA Center has gathered a number of employment resources and links for your reference.